Solar panel pigeon proofing: is it worth it?

 It's always safer to get a professional to carry out this duty, seeing as any roof work can be dangerous.

-There are other pests aside from birds that are attracted to the shelter, warmth and superior nesting spot that solar panels provide.
+Birds including jackdaws, sparrows, and starlings are also attracted to the shelter, warmth, and superior nesting spot that solar panels provide.

-Just like their avian counterparts, these animals can cause damage by gnawing on wiring, breaking roof tiles, and leaving their waste everywhere.
+Just like pigeons, these avian nuisances can cause damage by pecking wires, breaking roof tiles, and leaving their waste everywhere.

-Fortunately, high-quality bird protection like spikes should also keep out these animals.
+Fortunately, high-quality pigeon proofing like mesh or spikes should also keep out these birds.

 Next steps

-To discover how much a solar & battery system could save you on your energy bills, answer a few quick questions below and we’ll generate an estimate.
+At Sunsave, we fit pigeon proofing to all of our systems, as standard.
+To find out how much a solar & battery system with pigeon proofing could save you in the long run, enter a few details below and we'll provide an estimate.

 Related articles